pheebcodes/personal-site/content/index.md

-hi! i'm phoebe (she/her), a game designer and hobby electronics maker in brooklyn. in the past i've designed tabletop rpgs, and currently i'm working on a game for the [playdate](https://play.date/) (more info on the blog soon). i also love building keyboards (the computer kind) and guitar pedals.
+hi! i'm phoebe (she/her), a game designer and hobby electronics maker in brooklyn. in the past i've designed tabletop rpgs, and currently i'm working on a game for the [playdate](https://play.date/) (more info on the blog soon). i sometimes build keyboards (the computer kind) and guitar pedals.

 as a day job, i'm a senior software engineer on the enterprise team at webflow. previously i worked at glitch building the code editor and other developer